Fly fishing vs regular fishing, can you tell the difference? If you can’t you’re in the right place.

 Fish don’t tire themselves out during a fight, and if they can be returned quickly to the water, this can help ensure higher fish survival rates.

-Fly fishing – surprise, surprise – takes a different tack to fighting fish.
+Fly fishing – surprise, surprise – takes a different tack to fight fish.
 The reel is rarely used, and fly anglers instead depend largely on applying pressure with the long rod.

 The length of the rod gives the angler an upper hand in fighting fish that you don’t get with shorter, more stout spinning rods.
 However, it’s challenging to learn how to “feel” a fish during a fight.